 “In the good old days, he would have been executed,” Trump said.

-After Trump took office, Bergdahl’s lawyers argued the judge should dismiss the charges because of Trump’s comments, claiming Trump violated Bergdahl’s due-process rights and saying it would not be possible for Bergdahl to get a fair trial.
+After Trump became President, Bergdahl’s lawyers argued the judge should dismiss the charges because of Trump’s comments, claiming Trump violated Bergdahl’s due-process rights and saying it would not be possible for Bergdahl to get a fair trial.

 But a military judge ruled against dismissing charges.
 Bergdahl later chose to be tried by a military judge rather than a jury.